Policy last updated

 First Aid Risk Assessment

-The principal or their delegate must assess the first aid requirements of the workplace by completing a First Aid Risk in consultation with the Health and Safety Representative (HSR) and (or) first aid officer(s).
+The principal or their delegate must assess the first aid requirements of the workplace by completing a First Aid Risk Assessment in consultation with the Health and Safety Representative (HSR) and (or) first aid officer(s).
 The assessment is to include:

 - size and layout of the school